maplibre/maplibre.github.io/content/news/2023-01-03-announcement-bart.md

 - GitHub: https://github.com/louwers/
 - Slack: `@Bart Louwers` in the OSMUS Slack channel at https://slack.openstreetmap.us/

-Bart's responsibilities in the Maintainer Native role (see https://github.com/maplibre/maplibre/wiki/Maintainer-Native-Role#responsibilities) are focused on making sure that the MapLibre GL Native repository is in good shape, that contributors get answers to issues and pull requests in a timely manner, and that it becomes easier for new people to get started with the codebase.
+Bart's responsibilities in the Maintainer Native role (see https://github.com/maplibre/maplibre/wiki/Maintainer-Native-Role#responsibilities) are focused on making sure that the MapLibre Native repository is in good shape, that contributors get answers to issues and pull requests in a timely manner, and that it becomes easier for new people to get started with the codebase.

 We plan to initially work together for two months, January and February 2023, and then evaluate how we best proceed.
 Thank you for trusting us and starting this adventure with us, Bart!